-- Environmental and Social Impact Assessment study completed and approved in 2014
+- Environmental and Social Impact Assessment study completed and approved by the National Environmental Management Authority in 2014

 - Construction completed at the Port site for the following preliminary facilities: LAPSSET Plaza (Port Headquarters), Port Police station, Electric Power connection to the national grid, and water supply to the port.

-- The Authority is currently in the process of procuring the services of a Transaction Adviser to package the Lamu Port for Investments.
+- The Authority has procured the services of a Transaction Adviser to package the Lamu Port for Investments.